 What is Hinge Most Compatible?
 How Does Hinge Most Compatible Algorithm Work?
 How Often Does It Occur?
+When Does It Refresh?
 Do They See You?

 Hinge slows down the pace of profiles to review on a daily basis and aids users with being specific in their initial contact rather than a generic like of the profile which are largely ambiguous on other dating apps like Tinder, Match etc. In addition to browsing profiles and sending them likes and messages, there is another feature on the app you should be aware of and that is the ‘Most Compatible’ feature.

 The essence of the most compatible algorithm is to pair you with other profiles you are most likely to like and conversely, who are most likely to also like you using the Gale-Shapley algorithm.
 The liking component is based on answers to determine compatibility.
 The most compatible algorithm is simply a suggestion of profiles based on inputs (photos, demographics, bios/answers) and user response to your profile.

 These suggestions are not always accurate.
 They are based on self-selected info, photos that are static and may or may not reflect how a person looks today, biased self assessments and such.
 If you rely 100% on these suggestions, you may miss out on other diamonds in the rough, people who are more modest or people who can’t be evaluated on ranked on subjective traits unavailable on the app.

 Just because you have the same style in answers to questions and prompts doesn’t mean someone passes your minimum or relative threshold for attractiveness.
 For this reason, it is important to answer the prompts thoughtfully as it can affect who is suggested to you and more importantly who you are suggested to.
 (You are who you attract, not what you seek!)